IELTS Speaking Samples and Answers

 Q. Could you suggest some reasons why some people are deciding to reduce their use of technology?

 Answer: Technology certainly has improved our lives, but unfortunately, it is not without some of the negative effects, for which, some people are deciding to reduce their use of technology.
-One such negative effect is that technology is making us “lethargic” because we are not doing even the simplest of the things on our own.
+One such negative aspect is that technology is making us “lethargic” because we are not doing even simple things on our own.
 Besides, some people are also becoming alarmed (rightly or wrongly) about the radiation effects on human bodies which are forcing them to reduce the use of technology.
 Finally, some people believe that the use of technology has detrimental effects on our environment and they want to decrease the use of technology to minimise the negative effects.

 Report